AliGhzz/StoreApp/README.md

 <h2>📝 Description</h2>
-"In this application, you can view various products and add them to your shopping cart.
-Additionally, you can also view physical store locations on the map for in-person pickup."
+In this application, you can view various products and add them to your shopping cart.
+Additionally, you can also view physical store locations on the map for in-person pickup.